kaycebasques/technicalwriting.dev/searchbox.rst

 .. image:: /_static/rustdoc-serp-20240217.png

-There's also a search help modal that shows keyboard shortcuts and structured search tricks.
+There's also a search help modal (keyboard shortcut: ``?``) that shows more keyboard shortcuts and structured search tricks.

 .. image:: /_static/rustdoc-searchhelp-20240217.png